rs-costa/rs-costa.github.io/index.md

 ### Representative Research Projects

 •	[IPOscore](https://iposcore.wixsite.com/project/) – Predicting the risk of complications of surgical treatment and define prognosis of cancer patients through clinical and biopathological data integration (DSAIPA/DS/0042/2018), Role: Principal Investigator. (ongoing)
-**If you are interested in doing your Master & PhD thesis or work with us on this project - just [Email](mailto:rafael.s.costa@tecnico.ulisboa.pt) me!**.
+**If you are interested in doing your Master & PhD thesis or work with us on this project - just [Email](mailto:rafael.s.costa@tecnico.ulisboa.pt) me!**

 •	[TTRaFFIC](http://www.era-ib.net/6thjointcall/ttraffic) – Toxicity and TRansport For Fungal production of Industrial Compounds (ERA-IB-2-6/0003/2014), Role: Team member, PI: Nuno Mira. (ongoing)